onuronsekiz/python_screenshot/README.md

 # Screenshot with mouse select for python
 I couldn't find any native python code which takes partial screenshot via mouse selection.

+All examples I could find either using scrot, gnome-screenshot, qt, gtk, etc.

 This project is for just learning purpose, feel free to use it.

 ## Installation